melinaescalante/ToDoList-JS/README.md

 # To Do List - JS
-PWA creada para tener un registro de las actividades que los usuarios deben realizar.
-Se desarrolló con JavaScript y Firebase.
+PWA created to record user activities.
+It was developed with JavaScript and Firebase.
-## Funcionalidades:
+## Functionalities:
-- Crear nota
+- Create note
-- Titulo
+- Title
-- Descripción
+- Description
-- Añadir fecha límite si es necesario
+- Add deadline if it has to

-## Interfaz:
+## Interface:
-  - Se muestran las tareas
+ - Tasks are displayed
-  - Eliminar tareas
+- Delete tasks
-  - Ver detalle
+- View details

-## Imágenes
+## Interface images

 ![image](https://github.com/user-attachments/assets/63a5c3f9-cedf-4573-a14c-37ee7c944cd7)
 ![image](https://github.com/user-attachments/assets/84626249-1e1d-4c1f-b4d5-7bec2b48b5c6)